estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 When it comes to importing a Web Component in an app, there are two ways of doing it:

-1) **Importing the Web Component's `.js` file inside a regular React, Vue or Angular component**, resulting in the Web Component being bundled and **becoming part of the code base**.
+1) **Importing the Web Component `.js` file inside a regular React, Vue or Angular component**, resulting in the Web Component being bundled and **becoming part of the code base**.

-This approach was used in the [An Introduction to Web Components](https://academind.com/tutorials/web-components-introduction/) where a Web Component was imported inside a React, Vue and Angular component with the following code:
+This approach was used in the article [An Introduction to Web Components](https://academind.com/tutorials/web-components-introduction/), where a Web Component was imported inside a React, Vue and Angular component with the following code:

 ```javascript
 //Any React,Vue or Angular component